rikimbili/rikimbili/README.md

 # Hey there <img src="https://i.imgur.com/Mi3uFtH.gif" width="32px">

-I’m Raciel, a Computer Science student at the University of Central Florida.
-I’m expecting to get my bachelor’s degree by Spring, 2024.
+I’m Raciel, currently working as a backend software engineer at Oracle.

-I spend most of my free time building full-stack web applications.
+I enjoy building full-stack web applications.
 If you’re curious about what I’ve been working on lately, [take a peek at my projects!](https://raciel.dev/#projects)😉

 ---